 A drive through Central O‘ahu and its farm fields show that the island, while developed in places, still remembers what it was once like in decades and centuries past.

 Today, its fields grow pineapple and coffee, and it produces a number of local products.
 You can learn more about the island’s pineapple history at the Dole Pineapple Plantation, taste local coffee at Green World Coffee Farm, or sample the modern-day use of sugar cane at Manulele Distilleries.

-There are hundreds of touristy activities that can be enjoyed on Oahu and many of those can be found on our website.
-This being an overview article however we limit ourselves to a top 5 of most iconic activities on Oahu:
+There are hundreds of touristy activities that can be enjoyed on O‘ahu and many of those can be found on our website.
+This being an overview article however we limit ourselves to a top 5 of things to do on O‘ahu:

 1: Hanauma Bay